LabShare-Archive/services-auth/README.md

 ### Authenticate

 Inject the authenticate action into the application sequence to require the user to pass a valid bearer token and optionally validate the bearer token's scope and audience claims.
+Ensure the authenticate action runs before the controller methods are invoked (see the example).

 #### Example